Luke List Betting Profile: The Sentry - PGA TOUR

 List's Recent Performances

+- List has won one of his last five appearances on TOUR.

-- Over his last five appearances, List has finished within three shots of the leader once and five or fewer strokes back of the winner twice.
-He's carded a score that's better than average four times.
+- List has finished within three shots of the leader in one of his last five appearances.
+Over that span, he's finished within five shots of the winner two times and finished with a better-than-average score four times.

-- He has an average score relative to par of -17 in his last five appearances.
+- He has carded an average score of -17 over his last five appearances.

-- List has an average of 1.213 Strokes Gained: Putting in his past five tournaments.

-- In his past five starts, List is averaging 7.845 Strokes Gained: Total.
+- In his past five starts, List is averaging 1.213 Strokes Gained: Putting.

+- Looking at Strokes Gained: Total, List has an average of 7.845 in his past five tournaments.

 List's Advanced Stats and Rankings